Introduction

 - Anomaly insights: detect unusual patterns in data.
 This type of insight detects outlier values that vary widely from other values, for example, a sudden volatility in actuals due to an external or internal event.

-- Service Administrator access to an EPM Enterprise Cloud Service instance.
+- Have Service Administrator access to a Cloud EPM Enterprise Service instance.
+The instance should not have a business process created.

 - Upload and import this snapshot into your instance.